Art Nouveau: Painting

 In Belgium, Fernand Khnopff worked in both painting and graphic design.
 Wall murals by Gustav Klimt were integrated into decorative scheme of Josef Hoffmann for the Stoclet Palace (1905–1911).
 The Klimt mural for the dining room at the Stoclet Palace is considered a masterpiece of late Art Nouveau.

 One subject did appear both in traditional painting and Art Nouveau; the American dancer Loie Fuller, was portrayed by French and Austrian painters and poster artists.

-One particular style that became popular in the Art Nouveau period, especially in Brussels, was sgraffito, a technique invented in the Renaissance of applying layers of tinted plaster to make murals on the facades of houses.
+One particular style that became popular in the Art Nouveau period, especially in Brussels, was sgraffito, a technique invented in the Renaissance of applying layers of tinted plaster to make murals on the façades of houses.
 This was used in particular by Belgian architect Paul Hankar for the houses he built for two artist friends, Paul Cauchie and Albert Ciamberlani.

 Glass art

 Glass art was a medium in which Art Nouveau found new and varied ways of expression.
 Intense amount of experimentation went on, particularly in France, to find new effects of transparency and opacity: in engraving win cameo, double layers, and acid engraving, a technique that permitted production in series.
 The city of Nancy became an important centre for the French glass industry, and the workshops of Émile Gallé and the Daum studio, led by Auguste and Antonin Daum, were located there.
 They worked with many notable designers, including Ernest Bussière, Henri Bergé (illustrateur), and Amalric Walter.
 They developed a new method of incrusting glass by pressing fragments of different coloured glass into the unfinished piece.
 They often collaborated with the furniture designer Louis Majorelle, whose home and workshops were in Nancy.
 Another feature of Art Nouveau was the use of stained glass windows with that style of floral themes in residential salons, particularly in the Art Nouveau houses in Nancy.
 Many were the work of Jacques Grüber, who made windows for the Villa Majorelle and other houses.

 In Belgium, the leading firm was the glass factory of Val Saint Lambert, which created vases in organic and floral forms, many of them designed by Philippe Wolfers.
 Wolfers was noted particularly for creating works of symbolist glass, often with metal decoration attached.
 In Bohemia, then a region of the Austro-Hungarian Empire noted for crystal manufacture, the companies J. & L. Lobmeyr and Joh.
 Loetz Witwe also experimented with new colouring techniques, producing more vivid and richer colours.
 In Germany, experimentation was led by Karl Köpping, who used blown glass to create extremely delicate glasses in the form of flowers; so delicate that few survive today.